 - 70 O.S. § 5-141.4 permits a district to implement an incentive pay plan based on teacher performance that rewards teachers who increase student and school growth.
-Among other requirements, teachers and leaders must achieve either a "superior" or "highly effective" rating under TLE and demonstrate grade level, subject area, or school level performance success to qualify for the incentive pay. - 70 O.S. § 6-101.13 requires that administrator non-reemployment decisions be based on TLE ratings. - 70 O.S. § 6-101.16 requires that a comprehensive remediation plan as well as instructional coaching be provided to all teachers rated as needs improvement or ineffective. - 70 O.S. § 6-101.22 requires that teacher non-reemployment decisions be based on TLE ratings. - 70 O.S. § 6-101.31 requires Reduction in Force policies to use teacher effectiveness as the primary basis for releasing teachers.
+Among other requirements, teachers and leaders must achieve either a "superior" or "highly effective" rating under TLE and demonstrate grade level, subject area, or school level performance success to qualify for the incentive pay. - 70 O.S. § 6-101.3 requires career teacher status to be awarded based on TLE ratings. - 70 O.S. § 6-101.13 requires that administrator non-reemployment decisions be based on TLE ratings. - 70 O.S. § 6-101.16 requires that a comprehensive remediation plan as well as instructional coaching be provided to all teachers rated as needs improvement or ineffective. - 70 O.S. § 6-101.22 requires that teacher non-reemployment decisions be based on TLE ratings. - 70 O.S. § 6-101.31 requires Reduction in Force policies to use teacher effectiveness as the primary basis for releasing teachers.